edulis8/web-historian/README.md

 In this repository, I created multiple Node services, and relied on the command-line server process Cron to build a duplicate of the archive.org internet archiving website.

-A bare node server using the fs module to read and write from the file structure.

 This app allows users to submit a URL, and it archives it (by getting a copy of that website off of the internet and writing it to a local text file), and shows users the archived copy.